software-mansion/live-debugger/README.md

 # config/dev.exs

 config :live_debugger,
+  ip: {127, 0, 0, 1}, # IP on which LiveDebugger will be hosted
   port: 4007, # Port on which LiveDebugger will be hosted
   secret_key_base: <SECRET_KEY_BASE>, # Secret key used for LiveDebugger.Endpoint
   signing_salt: "your_signing_salt", # Signing salt used for LiveDebugger.Endpoint